-When senior groups, businesses, and congregations could not meet in person to assemble Christmas-at-Sea satchels, they contributed financially and assembled satchels in their homes and, in the end, showed 2,080 seafarers during the Christmas season that their sacrifices are appreciated.
+When senior groups, businesses, and congregations could not meet in person to assemble Christmas-at-Sea satchels, they contributed financial-

 A seafarer in the port of New Haven, CT, for a moment does not feel overwhelmed thanks to the encouragement of Port Chaplain Ruth Setaro.

 MISSION

 Seafarers International House (SIH) is the Lutheran response to the urgent needs of vulnerable seafarers and immigrants.

 SIH offers hospitality, social assistance, and advocacy to a multi-national and multi-faith community in maritime ports on the Eastern Seaboard and in New York City.